SCRT-HQ/VaporShell/docs/glossary/Add-VSDMSEndpointS3Settings.md

----
-layout: glossary
-title: Add-VSDMSEndpointS3Settings
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSDMSEndpointS3Settings

 ## SYNOPSIS
-Adds an AWS::DMS::Endpoint.S3Settings resource property to the template
+Adds an AWS::DMS::Endpoint.S3Settings resource property to the template.
+Settings for exporting data to Amazon S3.

 ## SYNTAX